MinaProtocol/mina/src/app/test_executive/README.md

 #### Tests

-The usecase which Gauntlet has been designed around (thus far) is the usecase of running automated tests.
+The usecase which Gauntlet has been designed around (thus far) is the usecase of running automated *tests*.
 There are a number of pre-written tests which are compiled into the test_executive (such as the payments_test, zkapps_test, chain_reliability_test, etc).
+Those who are familiar with Ocaml can learn the DSL and modify or extend these tests, and/or write new tests.

+Gauntlet is set up such that the test to be run is selected at the invocation of Gauntlet, in the terminal command to run Gauntlet.
+A single invocation of Gauntlet runs exactly 1 test and creates exactly 1 testnet.

-Those who are familiar with Ocaml can learn the DSL and modify or extend these tests, or write new tests.
-Each test consists of a testnet spec (which tells Gauntlet how many nodes of each node type to spin up in the testnet, for example a typical testnet would look something like: 1 seed node, 6 block producers, 1 archive node, and 2 snark workers), and a sequence of test logic and Mina interactions to be run against the testnet (such as waiting for blocks to be produced, sending transactions, waiting for transactions to reach consensus, running snarkyjs, removing nodes from the network and checking network connectivity, etc).
+Each test consists of the following two elements:
+- a testnet spec which tells Gauntlet how many nodes of each node type to spin up in the testnet.
+For example, a typical testnet would look something like: 1 seed node, 6 block producers, 1 archive node, and 2 snark workers.
+- a sequence of test logic and Mina interactions to be run against the testnet.
+For example, waiting for blocks to be produced, sending transactions, waiting for transactions to reach consensus, running snarkyjs, removing nodes from the network and checking network connectivity, and so on.

 #### Infrastructure (super high level)